ThePalaceProject/circulation/README.md

 ### Redis

-Redis is used as the broker for Celery.
+Redis is used as the broker for Celery and the caching layer.
 You can run Redis with docker using the following command:

 ```sh
 docker run -d --name redis -p 6379:6379 redis